-In addition, the Company is currently pursuing copper industry interest in our ion exchange (IX) technology and knowhow to recover various critical metals (usually including scandium) from mineral processing solutions and other acidic waste streams present in acid leach copper operations.
-This effort has a principal focus on opportunities in North America.
+In addition to these scandium mining project interests, the Company is pursuing copper industry interest in our ion exchange ("IX") and solvent extraction (SX) technology and knowhow to recover scandium, nickel, cobalt, high purity alumina ("HPA") and other technology-driven metals from acidic waste streams in certain acid leach copper operations.
+This project effort is known as the "Critical Metals Recovery ("CMR") Project," with a specific focus on North American copper mine opportunities.